How to Adopt a Learning Content Strategy

 Do a quick Google search on Learning Content Strategy.
 Go ahead.

 It didn’t return much, did it?
-For some reason, there is very little helpful information out there on creating and maintaining a content strategy for learning.
+For some reason, there is very little helpful information out there on creating and maintaining a learning content strategy.

 The majority of material available discusses content strategies for web and marketing.
 If you don’t believe me, do a second Google search on “Content Strategy.”